 I’ve never met ANYONE who isn’t busy.
 When I talk with prospects every single one of them tells me how busy they are.
 They tell me they don’t have the “time” to build a business, because of all the other things going on in their life.

 Sadly, many of these folks are broke and unhappy, and not living their dreams, yet they will not take the time to assess what they are currently doing and accept that it isn’t working.

 As I see it, “being busy” is nothing more than an excuse or alibi to justify your poor time management skills.
-That might sound harsh, but I believe it to be true.
+That might sound harsh to some readers, but I believe it to be true.
 If people would just be honest with themselves and evaluate how they spend their time, it would be an eye opening experience for most people.

-The truth is time is our most precious asset.
+The truth is this: time is our most precious asset.
 We all have the same amount of time in a day.
 Some people manage that time effectively while others let the time manage them.
-Being disciplined with your time is quite perhaps the # 1 skill you can develop if you want to change your life for the better.
+Being disciplined with your time is quite perhaps the # 1 skill you can develop if you want to improve your life.

-What I want to talk about in the rest of this post is the difference between being busy and being productive in network marketing.
+What I want to talk about in the rest of this article is the difference between being busy and being productive in network marketing.